 (v.) to lay around in bed long after you should have got up [Scots]

 Like a lot of the words that crop up on HH, hurkle-durkle is an old dialect term—in this case, one from eighteenth century southern Scotland.
-We first stumbled across it in John Jamieson’s Etymological Dictionary of the Scottish Language (1808), which defined it as:
+One of its earliest records comes from John Jamieson’s Etymological Dictionary of the Scottish Language (1808):

 To HURKLE-DURKLE, v. n.
 To lie in bed, or to lounge after it is time to get up or go to work.
 (Fife.)

 Jamieson points to durck or durch—an old Germanic word for the hold of a ship—as the word’s probable origin, perhaps seeing some kind of etymological connection between someone lurking in bed and someone lurking in the dim, grimy bottom of a ship.
 He should really try changing his sheets more often.